How to sell a service with uncertain outcomes: Complexity of computing a profit-maximizing menu

+As a complement to the hardness result in the preceding subsection, we now consider the problem of approximating the profit-maximizing menu.
+We establish the following positive result, providing an FPTAS for the setting where the number of buyer types is held constant and when the profit is at least a constant fraction of the cost:

-\begin{theorem} Assuming that the number of buyer types $T$ is constant, for any $\eps > 0$ there is a fully polynomial time approximation scheme (FPTAS) that outputs a menu achieving at least $(1-\eps)$-fraction of the maximum seller profit in time polynomial in $\fr{1}{\eps}$, $\ab{A}$, and $\ab{Q}$. \end{theorem}
+\begin{theorem} Assume that the number of buyer types $T$ is constant and that the maximum seller profit $\Pi_{\tt{opt}}$ is at least a constant fraction $\kappa>0$ of the costliest action performed by the seller in a profit-maximizing menu.
+Then for any $\eps > 0$ there is an algorithm that runs in time polynomial in $\fr{1}{\eps}$, $\ab{A}$, and $\ab{Q}$ and outputs a menu achieving profit $\Pi \ge (1-\eps)\cd \Pi_{\tt{opt}}$. \end{theorem}

-This positive result complements the negative result in \cref{np-hardness-two-types} where we showed that computing the \emph{exact} maximum profit is \tbf{NP}-hard even for two types.
-Our proof of \cref{fptas} has the following outline.
-First, we introduce a general framework due to \citet{woeginger2000} for converting a certain class of dynamic programs to an FPTAS.
-Second, we show that the service provider problem can be cast into this framework using a suitable definition of dynamic program state.
-Third, we prove that the recast service provider problem meets the technical conditions required in \citet{woeginger2000} to admit an FPTAS.
-The overall proof turns out to be quite involved, so this section focuses on the conceptual ideas needed to formulate the service provider problem as a dynamic program as well as to prove that it can be converted into an FPTAS.

-\para{Proof preliminaries.} We start by fixing the actions $a^t$ for each contract $\cC^t$ in the menu beforehand, noting that to find the profit-maximizing menu, we can iterate over all $\ab{A}^T$ possible choices of actions for buyer types in polynomial time because $T$ is constant.
-For each possible assignment of actions $a^{t}$ to contracts $\cC^{t}$, we design an algorithm below to compute an approximation to the maximum seller profit given this action assignment and then take the maximum across all such action assignments.
-Also recall that by \cref{two-usage-prices-suffice}, a profit-maximizing menu has usage prices $x^t_q\in \bc{0,\infty}$.

-Our overall plan is to search over all possible choices of usage prices $x^t_q\in \bc{0,\infty}$ using a dynamic program and for each such choice compute the maximum seller profit achievable conditioned on these usage prices.
-Unfortunately, there are exponentially many choices of usage prices, $2^{T\cd \ab{Q}}$ to be precise.
-Our key insight is to reduce the search space to polynomial size by combining similar choices of usage prices $x^t_q\in \bc{0,\infty}$ that result in similar seller profits.
-This is a two-step process: we need to first define what it means for two choices of usage prices to be \emph{similar} and then prove that for this definition, similar usage prices actually imply similar seller profits.
-The main challenge lies in constructing a concise \emph{state} vector as a function of the usage prices $x^t_q$ such that:

-\begin{itemize} \item The maximum seller profit for a given choice of usage prices can be computed from just the state itself without knowing the original usage prices. \item Small changes in state implies small changes in maximum seller profit. \end{itemize}